-To further assist you, please complete the applicable accommodations registration form.
-Completing this form will start the process for receiving services.
-See Forms and Additional Information jsums.edu/disability
+To further assist you, please select and complete the appropriate accommodations registration form(s).
+Completing this information will start the process for receiving services.
+See Forms and Additional Information visit: jsums.edu/disability

-Step 2: Meet with a member of Disability Services staff.
+Step 2: Meet with a member of Accessibility Education & Resource Center (AERC) staff.

-Be prepared to talk about your disability and how it affects your learning and your ability to participate in JSU programs.
+Be prepared to discuss how your disability affects your learning and your ability to participate in JSU programs.
 Compile a list of your questions and concerns prior to meeting.
 You may schedule an appointment by contacting us at 601.979.3704 or emailing us at adaservices@jsums.edu.